Self-cleaning glass: Self-cleaning surfaces

-The discovery of self-cleaning behavior
+Discovery of self-cleaning behavior

 The first self-cleaning glass was based on a thin film titania coating.
 The film can be applied by spin coating of organo-titanate chelated precursor (for example titanium iso-tetrapropoxide chelated by acetylacetone), followed by heat treatment at elevated temperatures to burn the organic residues and to form the anatase phase.
 In that case, sodium might diffuse from the glass into the nascent titanium dioxide, causing a degradation in the hydrophilic/catalytic effect unless preventive measures are taken.
 The glass cleans itself in two stages.
-The "photocatalytic" stage of the process breaks down the organic dirt on the glass using ultraviolet light and makes the glass superhydrophilic (normally glass is hydrophobic).
-During the following "superhydrophilic" stage, rain washes away the dirt, leaving almost no streaks, because water spreads evenly on superhydrophilic surfaces.
+The photocatalytic stage of the process breaks down the organic dirt on the glass using ultraviolet light and makes the glass superhydrophilic (normally glass is hydrophobic).
+During the following superhydrophilic stage, rain washes away the dirt, leaving almost no streaks, because water spreads evenly on superhydrophilic surfaces.

-The first commercial product
+First commercial product

 In 2001, Pilkington Glass announced the development of the first self-cleaning windows, Pilkington Activ™, and in the following months several other major glass companies released similar products.
 As a result, glazing is perhaps the largest commercial application of self-cleaning coatings to date.
 All of these windows are coated with a thin transparent layer of titanium dioxide.
 This coating acts to clean the window in two stages, using two distinct properties: photocatalysis and hydrophilicity.
 In sunlight, photocatalysis causes the coating to chemically break down organic dirt adsorbed onto the window.
 When the glass is wet by rain or other water, hydrophilicity reduces contact angles to very low values, causing the water to form a thin layer rather than droplets, and this layer washes dirt away.

-The use of titanium dioxide in self-cleaning applications
+Use of titanium dioxide in self-cleaning applications

 Titanium dioxide has become the material of choice for self-cleaning windows, and hydrophilic self-cleaning surfaces in general, because of its favorable physical and chemical properties.
 Not only is titanium dioxide highly efficient at photocatalysing dirt in sunlight and reaching the superhydrophilic state, it is also non-toxic, chemically inert in the absence of light, inexpensive, relatively easy to handle and deposit into thin films and is an established household chemical that is used as a pigment in cosmetics and paint and as a food additive.

-The mechanism
+Mechanism

 The metastable anatase phase is generally considered to be the most photocatalytic among the polymorphic structures of titanium, possibly as the result of a typically higher specific surface area.
 Moreover, ultraviolet irradiation creates surface oxygen vacancies at bridging sites, resulting in the conversion of relevant Ti4+ sites to Ti3+ sites which are favourable for dissociative water adsorption.
 These defects presumably influence the affinity to chemisorbed water of their surrounding sites, forming hydrophilic domains, whereas the rest of the surface remains oleophilic.
 Hydrophilic domains are areas where dissociative water is adsorbed, associated with oxygen vacancies that are preferentially photogenerated along the [001] direction of the (110) plane; the same direction in which oxygen bridging sites align.